UBC-MDS/Breast-Cancer-Prediction/README.md

 #### Result Summary and Visualization

-The [Final report](https://github.com/UBC-MDS/Breast-Cancer-Prediction/blob/master/doc/report.md) records visualization for the importance of all the features and accuracy of predicative model on test data set.
+The [Final report](https://github.com/UBC-MDS/Breast-Cancer-Prediction/blob/master/doc/report.md) records visualization for the importance of all the features and accuracy of predictive model on test data set.

 | Result files| Link to file|
 | ---- | -------|